Are you aiming for Significance?

 “After they arrived at Capernaum and settled in a house, Jesus asked his disciples, “What were you discussing out on the road?”
 But they didn’t answer, because they had been arguing about which of them was the greatest.
 He sat down, called the twelve disciples over to him, and said, “Whoever wants to be first must take last place and be the servant of everyone else.”
 (Mark 9:33-35)

-This is the basis of significance: putting others before self.
+This is the basis of building significance: putting others before self.

-In a great article for Success, John C. Maxwell listed five main differences between success and significance, and encouraged people to pursue significance.
+In a great article for Success Magazine, John C. Maxwell listed the five main differences between success and significance and encouraged people to pursue significance.
 Why?
 Because in doing so, you will inevitably cross paths with and enjoy success.
 Here are those five differences:

 Full article here: Success VS Significance

 Those who have left their mark on history as people we love and admire have done so because they pursued significance.
 They wanted to help people, not themselves.
 They gave of themselves, no matter the cost.
 In many instances, they poured their own lives out in sacrifice to others.
 Some became rich, others not, but all of them were fulfilled in their calling.
 All of them added value in one form or another to many, many people and impacted their lives at a deeper level.

 One of the best examples of significance is Mother Teresa who is well known for pouring her life out and saying: